schaueho/clojure-codekata/kata4-data-munging/doc/intro.md

 	                   {key (parsefn (substring line start end))})
 	                 (seq pattern)))))

-We're simply mapping over the entire pattern and use argument destructuring again to extract the relevant parts of it, but this time, due to the call to 'seq' a pattern part will be a sequence, not a map.
-Then we're always returning a map with key and the parsing result.
-This will give us a sequence of hashmaps with key and parsing results, which then gets reduced to a single map.
-In order to use 'reduce', you have to provide a function taking two arguments: the first will consume the intermediate result, the second will be the next value of the sequence to reduce.
-This is the reason why we have this ugly 'concat [()] ...' in front of the call to 'map': we need to provide the initial value for 'reduce' which in this case is an empty hashmap.
-An even more concise version replaces the call to 'reduce' with 'into' resulting in a version which looks pretty idiomatic to me and is also way easier to understand then the lengthy recursive version above.
+We are simply mapping over the entire pattern and use argument destructuring again to extract the relevant parts of it, but this time, due to the call to `seq` a pattern part will be a sequence, not a map.
+The map call with the anonymous function will produce a sequence of hashmaps with key and parsing results, which then gets reduced to a single map.
+In order to use `reduce`, you have to provide a function taking two arguments: the first will consume the intermediate result, the second will be the next value of the sequence to reduce.
+This is the reason why we have this ugly `concat [()] ...` in front of the call to `map`: we need to provide the initial value for `reduce` which in this case is an empty hashmap.
+An even more concise version replaces the call to `reduce` with `into`, resulting in a version which looks pretty idiomatic to me and is also way easier to understand then the lengthy recursive version above.

 	(defn parse-line-map [line pattern]
 	  "Parse a line with data in fixed positions using pattern.